-Lower Austria is a dynamic economic area with solid economic growth, often performing above the Austrian average.
+Lower Austria is a dynamic economic area with solid economic growth, often above the Austrian average.

 Over the past decades Lower Austria has developed from an agricultural region to an internationally recognised economic hotspot.
 The province has a diversified business structure with a high proportion of SMEs.
 Lower Austria is also home to important road, rail and waterway transport axes and the Vienna-Schwechat airport.